AliceLR/megazeux/arch/msvc/README.txt

 possible to use GCC to build MegaZeux for 64bit Windows.
 An obvious interim solution would be to use MSVC to build for this platform.

+Another potential advantage of compiler portability is the idea that program correctness may be enriched, by leveraging the different advantages of different compilers.
+This has certainly been true of the ports to 64bit platforms, and will hopefully be true of compiler diversity.

 VISUAL STUDIO LIMITATIONS AND WORKAROUNDS